How do you set capacity for live services? [change your answer]

 Monitor Cross-AZ Costs

-- Some vendors charge for data transfer between AZs, so monitor usage with AWS Cost Explorer, Azure Cost Management, GCP Billing, OCI Cost Analysis.
+- Some vendors charge for data transfer between AZs, so monitor usage with AWS Cost Explorer, Azure Cost Management, GCP Billing, OCI Cost Analysis, IBM Cloud Billing & IBM Cost Estimator.

 By automatically spreading workloads, replicating data in multiple AZs, ensuring AZ-aware networking, regularly testing failover, and monitoring cross-AZ costs, you solidify your organisation’s resilience within a single region while controlling costs.